Electric-Coin-Company/zcash-android-wallet-sdk/samples/demo-app/README.md

 ![The android demo app, running in Android Studio](assets/demo-app.png?raw=true "Demo App with Android Studio")

 The demo app is not trying to show what's possible, but to present how to accomplish the building blocks of wallet functionality in a simple way in code.
 It is comprised of the following self-contained demos.
-All data is reset between demos in order to keep the behavior repeatable and independant of state.
+All data is reset between demos in order to keep the behavior repeatable and independent of state.

 ### Demos